-The above information was last checked on 7/27/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to Frankfurt am Main from London closer to your date of departure here
+The information above was last checked on 12/5/21.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between London and Frankfurt am Main before traveling.

 Return travel from Germany to United Kingdom is: Partially open.